Tools and Utilities

 msf6\> use exploit/$exploit path

-# This will enter in context of the exploit, below is an example
+# This will enter the context of the exploit.
+Below is an example

 msf6\> use exploit/windows/smb/ms17_010_eternalblue #The exploit used